xying21/ckb_sdk/docs/introduction/overview_java.md

 - Cryptocurrency management
 - Smart contracts deployment ?
 - Communication with CKB networks

-For more information, see [Supported Features](../introduction/features).
+- Token management.
+For more information, see Mercury.

 ## Programming Languages